-It is relatively easier for a CSRS employee to pick their retirement date than a FERS one, but CSRS workers are now only 4% of the federal workforce.
+It is relatively easier for a CSRS employee to pick their retirement date than a FERS one, but CSRS workers are now less than 4% of the federal workforce.
 For them, all they have is their pension to keep track of while those under FERS have to coordinate their pension, TSP, and social security benefits.
 With CSRS, it is more clear-cut: the end of the “leave year” is the most logical date to retire.
 This is when they can carry over a maximum of 240 hours of leave from the prior year.
-For CSRS, that date is January 3rd, 2019.
+For CSRS, that date is January 3rd, 2022.
 The end of the leave year is also a reasonable time for a FERS retiree to stop working.
-The date for FERS is the actual end of the year: New Year’s Eve 2018.
+The date for FERS is the actual end of the year: New Year’s Eve 2021.
 This is considered common knowledge, which can be seen in the uptick of claims for retirement benefits each December, creating the massive backlog at OPM.

 For a CSRS employee with 30 to 40 years of service, picking the right date can be crucial when calculating retirement benefit amounts.
 In contrast, a FERS employee with only a decade or less of service may face fewer drastic implications based off what exact date they stop working.